-To add a phone number field, click the tel option.
+To add a phone number box, select the “tel” option.
 A window will pop up that gives you several options, the first three being what you really need to pay attention to:

-Field Type: Check the box if you would like the field to be mandatory.
+Field Type: Check the box if you would like the field to be mandatory to submit.

 Name: This is for internal use (the end user filling out the form won’t see it) name it something that identifies its purpose.

-Default Value: This is will be the place holder to que the person filling out the form.
+Default Value: This is will be the place holder to que the person filling out the form what to write.

 After you make your selection, select Insert Tag

-Once you insert the tag, the mail-tag for it will appear in the form.
+Once you insert the tag the short code for it will appear in the form.
 You may have to cut and paste it to where you would like it to appear in the lineup.

-You can repeat this process for other information you would like to collect.
-For instance, I included a “What service are you interested in?” field and for this I used the text area option because I wanted to give people the option to elaborate as much as they wanted.
+You can repeat this process for other information you would like to collect, for instance, I included a “What service you are interested?” section and for this I used the text area option because I wanted to give people the option to elaborate as much as they wanted.

 After you have set up all the form fields you are interested in, you may want to add labels.
-I use labels in my example form instead of using placeholder text, but you definitely need one or the other, because otherwise no one will know what information you are asking for.
+I use labels in my example form instead of using placeholder text but you definitely need one because otherwise no one will know what information you are asking for.
 The fields that were already existing have labels.

 A labeled form field looks like this: